ng-angular-stack/ng-query/apps/docs/signal-store-query.md

 - **rxQuery**: Based on `rxResource` is designed for observable-based data streams (RxJS).
 It expose all `rxResource` functionalities.

+## `query` & `rxQuery` Inserts

+The `query` & `rxQuery` accepts up to 7 extensions.
+These inserts can be used to add properties to the query or handle side effects.
+See the Extensions section in the documentation.
+For example, you may want to insert a custom loading state that only appears if the request takes more than 200 ms, and remains visible for at least 500 ms to avoid flakiness.

 ## `rxQuery` options

 The `rxQuery` function provides flexible options for configuring how your query receives parameters and streams data: